 Voluntary deductions for certain benevolent and life insurance societies and organisations can be made from your pension.
 If you want deductions to be made, you must complete the relevant section of your Personal Details Form.
-You can find details of voluntary deductions currently made from your pay on your most recent pay advice or deductions statement to join the organisation concerned.
-The pension payroll provider will not enrol pensioners with particular societies.
+You can find details of voluntary deductions currently made from your pay on your most recent pay advice or deductions statement.